Enterprise LMS – what is it and how does it work?

 When adapting to the environment around us, we cannot and must not forget the impact of learning delivery models on learning outcomes.
 This is critical to the maintaining the standards and success of the learners, the educators and the institutions themselves.

-The shift to online learning, which accelerated through the pandemic, has meant that it is more important than ever for organisations to be on top of the impact of service delivery on the quality of teaching.
+The shift to online learning has meant that it is more important than ever for organisations to be on top of their service delivery and the quality of teaching.
 A crucial set of metrics for the Higher Education sector in Australia, published each year, are the Quality Indicators for Learning and Teaching (QILT) surveys.
 While their primary purpose is to provide prospective students with comparative statistics on the real-life experiences of current students and recent graduates in Australian Universities, they have been extremely helpful in measuring and assessing the impact of changing delivery models on students and how they feel about the changes.

 Catalyst services for LMS